saltyorg/docs/docs/sandbox/apps/lgsm.md

 1. Example setting image tag to correct shortcode from <https://github.com/GameServerManagers/LinuxGSM/blob/master/lgsm/data/serverlist.csv> using lgsm_shortcode will automatically pull the correct image tag
 2. This is the valheim server shortcode
 3. ports for valheim need to be exposed.
-Notice that rust is the image tag for the rustserver.
-This means we dont have to specify it here.
+Notice that rust is the image tag for the rust server.
+This means we don't have to specify it here.
 4. The ports for the rust server need to be exposed as well.

 Then run: